heremaps/xyz-documentation/docs/cli/cli.md

 `-s <schema definition>` Applies a schema validation json file to space.
 The schema definition can be in the form of a web address or a local schema json file.
 Features that do not match this schema will not be uploaded.

 !!! note
-    This is an XYZ Pro feature that requires a license.
+    This is a Pro feature that requires a license.
 [Learn more about XYZ Pro features here](../../xyz_pro).

 #### Upload/Update data to a Space